rikosintie/Ubuntu4NetworkEngineers/docs/Ch01-Using-Ubuntu.md

 and the right click menu showing “Open in Terminal”.
 You can see how convenient this is.

 On a Mac, the Finder app has the tabs.
 I don’t know why Windows doesn’t.
 Files has an extensive right click menu.
 Here are the options for the folder Scripts.
+Note: The `Compress...` menu supports:

+- zip
+- 7zip
+- tar.xz

 ![screenshot](img/Right-Click.png)